SitusInversus/Calculator/README.md

 4. to create the necessary JS code I will follow the given steps by "The Odin Project"

     a.
 Create 4 functions which -add -subtract -multiply -divide

     b.
 Create a function which takes 2 numbers and 1 operator to calculate the result

+    c.
+"Create the functions that populate the display when you click the number buttons.
+You should be storing the ‘display value’ in a variable somewhere for use in the next step."